-In addition development contributions will not be used for the renewal or maintenance of assets.
+Development contributions will not be used for the renewal or maintenance of assets.
 Nor will they be used for capital works projects that bear no relation to growth.

-6. How to calculate contributions payable
+5. How to calculate contributions payable

-The following flow chart demonstrates how the council will calculate the contributions payable on a development.
+The following table demonstrates how to calculate the contributions payable on a development.

-STEP I: Identify catchments

-Go to the catchment maps in the Appendix and, for each service, identify what catchment your development falls in.

-STEP 2: Identify contributions payable

-Go to the development contributions schedule in the Appendix and identify the contributions payable per unit of demand in the catchments identified in step 1.

-STEP 3: Calculate the number of Household Equivalent Units (HEU)

-Use the Units of Demand Table in Section 10 along with details of your proposed development to calculate the number of HEUs generated for each activity.
-Then, using the information in section 7.8, subtract any credits that may apply.

-(In general, credits are given for the pre-existing status of properties.
-Credits may also be granted for historic payments of development contributions or financial contributions).

-STEP 4: Calculate charges for each service

-Multiply the HEUs calculated in step 3 by the contributions payable identified in step 2.

-STEP 5: Aggregate charges

-Calculate the total development contributions payable by summing the charges calculated in step 4.
+Step What to do Where do I find it? Ι. Identify catchments Using the catchment maps, identify what catchment your development falls in for each development contribution.
+Appendix 2 2.
+Identify contribution payable Use the development contributions schedule to identify the contributions payable per unit of demand for the catchments identified in step 1.
+Appendix I 3.
+Calculate the number of Household Equivalent Units (HEU) Use the units of demand table to calculate the number of HEUs generated for each activity.
+Subtract any credits that may apply.
+(In general credits are given for the preexisting status of properties.
+Credits may also be granted for historic payments of development or financial contributions).
+Section 9 Section 6.8 4.
+Calculate charges for each service Multiply the HEU's calculated in step 3 by the contributions payable identified in step 2.
+5. Aggregate charges Calculate the total development contributions payable by adding together the charges calculated in step 4.

-7. Assessment and application of policy
+6. Assessment and application of policy

-7.1.
-Timing of assessment
+6.1 Timing of assessment